Madsen03/Echo-League-Rules/RULES.md

     2. All “Team Organizers” must be registered on the community Discord server, using their official “pro name” so other players can easily identify and contact them
         1. Failure to do so will leave you responsible should any late scheduling issues arise due to other captains/admins being unable to locate you
 4. Players can leave their active team at any time they are not in a match.
-    1. After leaving a team intentionally or through team disband, a player must wait one (1) week before joining a new team and playing as an active member of that roster
+    1. After leaving a team intentionally or through team disband, a player must wait one (1) game week before joining a new team or standing-in and playing as an active member of that roster
+        * **(e.g. If you play in a week 2 game, then leave your team, you will not be eligible to play again until week 4)**
 5. Administrators are forbidden from participating in the tournament as coaches, managers, players, or stand-ins
     1. Admins __are__ allowed to participate as casters, statspeople, observers, or in any other production roles